What is hard water?

 Do you have hard water?

 Over 85% of American Households have hard water.
 Different parts of the country are more susceptible to hard water.
 As a result water hardness varies greatly across the country, and can even vary with in the same community.
-To find out if you have hard water please request a test strip here.

 Due to the nature of the water bed sub-soil structure, water hardness may vary within a general area.